albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 We can literally choose the priors for our children in the future.

-My younger brother @wuaaro is my best math teacher I could have ever imagined.
+@wuaaro is my best math teacher I could have ever imagined.

 Everyone has the natural intuition for saving the world.